gatzka/cio/README.md

-# cio - An ANSI C conformant I/O library.
+# cio - An ANSI C Conformant I/O Library.
 ## License
 Copyright (c) 2017 Stephan Gatzka.
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).